Pre-translate a document

 In this guide: Starting the translation process for a new document can be overwhelming as you realize there is so much work to do.
 Learn how to pre-translate your documents on Redokun using previously approved translations or machine translation in order to reduce your team's workload.

-- Translate using Machine Translation: Finally, this final step translates the remaining segments using translations generated by our MT vendors.
+- Translate with Machine Translation: This final step translates the remaining segments using translations generated by our MT vendors.

 How do you run a pre-translate?

 The pre-translation process can be run at any time.

 - Go to the Document Detail page and click on the